• Film

 Filming in Donbas - Winter 2022

-He has made documentaries for the BBC, Netflix, Channel 4, Al Jazeera, VICE News and The Guardian, which have been showcased at film festivals globally, including Tribeca.
-During assignments covering major international events, Jack has spoken live from the field on BBC News, Sky News and Al Jazeera.
+He has made documentaries for the BBC, Netflix, Channel 4, Al Jazeera, VICE News and The Guardian, with his work showcased at film festivals including Tribeca.
+While covering major stories, Jack has spoken live from the field on BBC News, Sky News and Al Jazeera.

-His photos and written features have been published by The New York Times, GQ, National Geographic, The Guardian, The Washington Post and other leading outlets.
+His photography and written features have been published by The New York Times, GQ, National Geographic, The Guardian, The Washington Post and other leading international outlets.

 On patrol with wildlife rangers in the Central Africa Republic

-After war broke out in eastern Ukraine, Jack went there to cover the conflict as a freelancer in 2015, renting a room in Russian-occupied Donetsk and reporting on the battlefront and humanitarian crisis on both sides of the line.
-Since then, his work has taken him to complex hostile environments around the world.
-Assignments have included filming bomb-disposal teams in Iraq and the Caucasus, travelling with the Kurdistan football team during the world cup for unrecognised states, and documenting the life-saving work of doctors in rebel-held areas of the Central African Republic.
+After war broke out in eastern Ukraine, Jack travelled there as a freelancer in 2015, renting a room with a local family in Russian-occupied Donetsk and reporting on the battlefront and humanitarian crisis on both sides of the line.
+Since then, his work has taken him to complex, hostile and remote environments around the world – telling the stories of marginalised groups, documenting their power to endure, and capturing the human reality of life on the ground.

 Visit his profile for Chartwell Speakers, a global speaker agency that represents journalists, adventurers and in-depth experts for events and conferences worldwide.